ReddySrikar/Softhouse-Onboarding/README.md

 # Softhouse-Onboarding
-An onboarding system for employees at Softhouse AB.
+An onboarding system for employees at an organization.
 Backend and Frontend are the two major folders.